exasol/project-keeper/doc/requirements/design.md

 Needs: impl, utest, itest

-#### PK Mode `verify-release` Sets GitHub Action Output Parameters
+### PK Modes `verify` and `verify-release` Sets GitHub Action Output Parameters
-`dsn~verify-release-mode.output-parameters~1`
+`dsn~verify-modes.output-parameters~1`

-PK's `verify-release` mode outputs information as [GitHub Output Parameters](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-output-parameter) using environment variable `GITHUB_OUTPUT`, see the following sub-sections.
+PK modes `verify` and `verify-release` both output information as [GitHub Output Parameters](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-output-parameter) using environment variable `GITHUB_OUTPUT` (see the following sub-sections for details).

 Rationale:
-* The `release.yml` workflow needs this information for creating the GitHub release.
+* Workflow `release.yml` needs this information for creating the GitHub release, so `verify-release` must generate the output.
+* Workflow `ci-build.yml` needs this information for verifying release artifacts, so `verify` must generate the output.
 * Project Keeper already has access to this information, so implementation effort is low.
 * Steps in a GitHub workflow can read the output parameters of other steps.

 Covers:
 * [`dsn~verify-release-mode~1`](#pk-mode-verify-release)

-Needs: dsn
+Needs: dsn, impl, utest

-##### PK Mode `verify-release` Outputs Project Version
+#### PK Mode `verify-release` Outputs Project Version
 `dsn~verify-release-mode.output-parameters.project-version~1`

 PK mode `verify-release` publishes the project version as GitHub Output Parameter.